 Just off of the main square, the Antojitos Mexicanos Market has an awesome selection of local foods.
 When we were there, we were the only foreigners.

 Everything looked delicious, but if you’re feeling adventurous and want to try sometime a little “different” head to the back left corner to the shop selling quesadillas.
 Order the huitlacoche.
-This quesadilla will be made right in front of you and is stuffed with huitlacoche, or corn smut or fungus, a delicacy in Mexico.
+This quesadilla will be made right in front of you and is stuffed with huitlacoche, or corn fungus, a delicacy in Mexico.

 - Cup of coffee: Head to Cafetzalli Coyoacán or Café El Jarocho for some of the best coffee in the neighborhood.